NTX-McGill/NeuroTechX-McGill-2019/README.md

 ## 2. What do we do?

 We build things with Neurotech!
-Mostly with OpenBCI Cyton(?) headest.
+Mostly with OpenBCI Cyton headest.

 ## 3. What is our project

 This year we're building a mind-controlled wheelchair.
 Unlike previous research into mind-controlled chair, we are using motor imagery and not P300.
-Our setup inclues:
+Our setup includes:
 - training data collection
 - live collection signal processing
 - a visualization GUI